MorphiaOrg/morphia-docs/reference/r2.0.0-RC1/content/issues-help.md

 ## Pull Requests

 We are happy to accept contributions to help improve Morphia.
 We will guide user contributions to ensure they meet the standards of the codebase.
-Please ensure that any pull requests include documentation, tests and also pass a the build checks.
+Please ensure that any pull requests include documentation, tests, and also pass the build checks.

 To get started check out the source and work on a branch: